BDC Hamburger Icon

 Bottom LineBottom line

-Some POS systems won’t work with every credit card processor.
-To ensure yours does, choose a POS system that is open source on merchant processing, meaning it’s compatible with most credit card processors.
+Some POS systems won't work with every credit card processor.
+To ensure yours does, choose a POS system that allows third-party payment processing, meaning it's compatible with most credit card processors.

 Benefits of POS systems for your bar

-There are many reasons POS systems are popular with bar and restaurant owners.
-They can streamline processes, thus freeing up time to keep customers happy and the business growing.
-Here are some of the top benefits of using a POS system in a bar:
+There are many reasons to invest in a bar-focused POS system as your food and beverage business grows.
+They can streamline processes, thus freeing up time to keep customers happy and the business expanding.
+Here are some of the top benefits of using a POS system built especially for bars:

-• Automated ordering: POS systems can automate the ordering process, making it easy to avoid situations where you have excessive or limited inventory of popular drinks or food items.
+• Automated ordering: Bar and restaurant POS systems can automate the ordering process, making it easy to avoid situations where you have excessive or limited inventory of popular drinks or food items.
 It can help you plan for slow and busy seasons, thereby improving cash flow and your bottom line.

-• Faster ordering: For bartenders who are pouring drinks and taking orders, a POS system can speed up ordering times.
+• Faster ordering: For bartenders who are pouring drinks and taking orders, a POS system designed for bar usage can speed up ordering times.
 That means your bar can ring up more sales throughout the night.
 Short lines equal happy customers.

 Donna Fuscaldo contributed to this article.
-Some source interviews were conducted for previous versions of this article.
+Source interviews were conducted for previous versions of this article.

 author image